leomiranda/remix-real-time-chat/README.md

 - `app/services/emitter.server.ts`: Server-Sent Events handler
 - `app/db.server.ts`: Database connection and Prisma client
 - `prisma/schema.prisma`: Prisma schema for database models

+## Environment Variables

+The application uses the following environment variables:

+- `DATABASE_URL`: The URL for the SQLite database
+- `SESSION_SECRET`: A secret key for session management
+- `GOOGLE_CLIENT_ID`: Your Google OAuth client ID
+- `GOOGLE_SECRET_KEY`: Your Google OAuth secret key
+- `GOOGLE_CALLBACK_URL`: The callback URL for Google OAuth

+Make sure to set these in your `.env` file before running the application.

 ## Real-Time Messaging with SSE